-Is your HOA or condo association talking about bringing a property management company on board?
-That’s exciting news.
+Is your HOA or condo community talking about bringing a property management company on board?
+That’s exciting news!
 Property management companies can be extremely valuable.
-They help property owners and board members who are overwhelmed by the amount of work it takes to run a residential community.
+They help board members who are overwhelmed by the amount of work it takes to run a residential community.

 Property management companies look after day-to-day tasks.
-But they also help improve communication and transparency within a condo or HOA.
+But they also help improve communication and transparency, and reduce costs within a condo or HOA.
 Put simply, property management companies help to make things better for the people and the property.

 Reasons to hire a property management company

-A qualified property management company will ensure that residents feel comfortable expressing their concerns, sharing ideas and talking about issues.
+A qualified property management company will share information between owners and the board, make suggestions to improve operations, and resolve issues for the community.
 Good communication leads to a more connected, happier community.

-It may be easier for property managers to enforce the association’s bylaws and rules because they don’t have any previous relationships with the residents, and they will be less likely to give preferential treatment to select members.
+It is also easier for property managers to enforce the community’s bylaws and rules because they don’t have any previous relationships with the residents.
+As such, they will be less likely to give preferential treatment to select members.

-Furthermore, an experienced property manager will bring a wealth of litigation experience to the community.
-If there is ever trouble interpreting rules or bylaws, or legal issues that arise within the community, the property management company can work with the board to interpret and clarify the governing documents, or take appropriate actions to resolve issues in a suitable manner.
+An experienced property manager will bring litigation experience to the community.
+If there is ever trouble interpreting rules or bylaws, or legal issues that arise within the community, the property management company can work with the board and an attorney to interpret and clarify the governing documents, or take appropriate actions to resolve issues in a suitable manner.

-Property management companies may bring trusted vendors with them, and share their connections with you.
-After working with a qualified vendor for years, property managers may have the power to negotiate lower rates with the vendor.
+Property management companies generally have good relationships with trusted vendors, and share their connections with their clients.
+After working with these vendors for years, property managers also have the power to negotiate better rates.
 Reaching these coveted vendors can be challenging, and associations don’t often have the time or connections required to secure them.

 These are all legitimate reasons to build a relationship with a property management company.
 But before you welcome a new company into your community, you will both need to sign a property management agreement contract.